 “The purpose of the government is to provide happiness to its people.
 If it cannot provide happiness, there is no reason for the government to exist.”

-Economic growth in 2017 will be based on stepped-up hydropower plant construction that in 2018 will be complemented by increased electricity-generating capacity, according to the Asian Development Outlook 2017.
+Economic growth in 2017 will be based on stepped-up hydropower plant construction that in 2018 will be complemented by increased electricity-generating capacity, according to the ADO 2017.

 The path to a booming economy was an unlikely one for Bhutan.
 Romanticized by some as the “real Shangri-la” — the mythical paradise described in the 1933 James Hilton novel Lost Horizon — the Kingdom of Bhutan has emphasized individual happiness over economic prosperity for centuries.